 Black Thesis Writing Group

-Project Details: The Black Thesis Working Group brings together Black juniors and seniors who are writing and researching for their senior theses.
-This group allows students to support each other by sharing research ideas, techniques and giving peer feedback.
-It is our hope that at the end of the semester, students will present their projects to other Black students on campus, particularly Black underclassmen who wish to learn about different departments at Columbia and Barnard.
+Project Details: The Black Thesis Working Group brought together Black juniors and seniors who were writing and researching for their senior theses.
+This group allowed students to support each other by sharing research ideas, techniques and giving peer feedback.
+At the end of the semester, students presented their projects to other Black students on campus, particularly Black underclassmen who wished to learn about different departments at Columbia and Barnard.

 Briana Wood is a junior in Columbia College majoring in African American and African Diaspora Studies and minoring in public health.
 She serves on the executive boards of Columbia’s Black Students’ Organization and Columbia Proud Colors.
 She is excited to support Black students through this collaborative thesis working project and absorb all of the amazing research her fellow students are doing.

 Ari Jones is a senior in Columbia College majoring in Anthropology and concentrating in Human Rights.
 Ari is the President of Proud Colors and the Co-President of Columbia University Women of Color Pre-Law Society.
 Ari has spent this semester writing a senior thesis on how social media sites encourage the production of digital content that promotes jokes about violence targeting Black women.
 Ari is excited to exchange helpful feedback and ideas with Black seniors.

 CU Against Racism: A Podcast Series Exploring Anti-Racist Efforts at Columbia